 When it has gone through all the required stages, including examination and referendum, the NDP becomes a statutory document.
 It will be referred to when planning applications are received for the geographic area covered by the Plan.

 CAN YOU HELP?

-CREATING A LANDSCAPE CHARACTER ASSESSMENT - to be submitted to our planners May 31st
+CREATING A LANDSCAPE CHARACTER ASSESSMENT

 - If you like taking photos, or know where the little details are that make our area so unique, or walk the paths that only locals use - we could use your expertise.

 - What does your village look like as you approach it (from all directions)?